 For areas outside Europe, the Global Land Cover 2000 map may be used.
-Also for this land use map a translation to depac classes is made in the model code.
-This land cover database is not linked to a tree species database and can be used together with MEGAN for biogenic emissions.
+In that case, a translation needs to be made between this land use map and the three-tiered naming scheme.
+Although this land cover database is not linked to a tree species database, it can be used together with MEGAN for biogenic emissions (see Section 9.5).